Apple cancels highly anticipated AirPower wireless charger

 Apple Inc., in an unprecedented retreat, cancelled its highly anticipated AirPower wireless charging mat and apologised to customers who were waiting for it.

-The device, which was intended to charge an Apple Watch, iPhone and AirPods all at once, was originally announced alongside the iPhone X in September 2017.
+The device, which was intended to charge an Apple Watch, iPhone and AirPods all at once, was originally announced alongside the iPhone X in September 2017 - and Apple's purchase of Auckland wireless charging company PowerbyProxi for $100m was a key part of the plan.

 READ MORE: